WMD-group/ElementEmbeddings/docs/reference.md

 # Elemental Embeddings

 The data contained in this repository are a collection of various elemental representation/embedding schemes.
 We provide the literature source for these representations as well as the data source for which the files were obtained.
-A majority of these representations have been obtained from the following repositories:
+Some representations have been obtained from the following repositories:

 * [lrcfmd/ElMD](https://github.com/lrcfmd/ElMD/tree/master)
 * [Kaaiian/CBFV](https://github.com/Kaaiian/CBFV/tree/master)